dsanson/termpdf/README.md

 Terminal Emulator
 -----------------

-You will need iTerm version 2.9 or later, or a Kitty version later than 0.6.1, or, if you want to play around, a terminal with sixel support. iTerm support has been around for awhile.
+You will need iTerm version 2.9 or later, or Kitty, version greater than 0.6.1, or, if you want to play around, a terminal with sixel support. iTerm support has been around for awhile.
 It should be pretty stable if a bit slow.
 Kitty support is new and significantly faster than iTerm---especially if you use the